RuiNelson/rigol2spice/README.md

       -c,  --channel <channel>        The label of the channel to be processed (default: CH1) -dc, --remove-dc                Remove DC component
-      -o,  --offset <offset>          Offset value for signal (use D and U prefixes) -m,  --multiply <multiply>      Multiplication factor for signal (use M prefix for negative) -s,  --shift <shift>            Time-shift seconds (use L and R prefixes) -x,  --cut <cut>                Cut signal after timestamp -r,  --repeat <repeat>          Repeat signal number of times
+      -o,  --offset <offset>          Offset value for signal (use D and U prefixes) -m,  --multiply <multiply>      Multiplication factor for signal (use N prefix for negative) -s,  --shift <shift>            Time-shift seconds (use L and R prefixes) -x,  --cut <cut>                Cut signal after timestamp -r,  --repeat <repeat>          Repeat signal number of times